 How to find IP Hosts in Network using Ping

-How to find and discover hosts on the network using Ping.
-Depending on the purpose and task, free tools that can be found in plentiful quantity on the Internet, but sometimes there is no tool available because you are at the user’s workplace, for example, where the guidelines prohibit the installation of non-approved tools the possibility to scan the network segment with Windows built-in tools.
+How to find ip addresses and discover devices on the network using ping.
+Depending on the purpose and task, free IP-scanner tools can be found in plentiful quantity on the Internet.
+Sometimes there is no tool available because you are at the user’s workplace.
+Where the guidelines prohibit the installation of non-approved tools the possibility to scan the network segment with Windows built-in tools.

-This is where the execution of ping in a for-loop helps us.
-The following example pings all IPv4 addresses of a subnet from the command prompt in a one-liner to find the hosts that are currently online.
+This is where the execution of ping in a for-loop help us.
+This example send ping to all IPv4 addresses of a subnet from the command prompt.
+Run in a one-liner to find the IP addresses that are currently online.

 for /l %i in (1,1,255) do @ping 192.168.57.%i -w 1 -n 1 | find /i "ttl="